 The different forms of social media were invented to primarily connect important people such as family members, friends, and acquaintances.
-This is the best place where we can share different forms of media such as pictures, current events, interests, and a whole lot more.
+This is the best place where we can share different forms of media such as pictures, current events, interests, music, and a whole lot more.
 However, as good as this platform is, the use of social media also comes with a lot of downsides due to the misuse and abuse of some of its users.

 Furthermore, the improper use of social media sites has let to a lot of different social issues such as racism, body shaming, bullying, fake news, and a whole lot more.
 This is the reason why it is a must for someone to think a lot of times before posting anything on social media.
 Remember, just because you’re behind a screen, it doesn’t make what you’re posting unreal.
 Everything that you release online will have an impact on someone, so make sure that it leaves them with a smile

 For this reason, we have listed different situations and events that should not be posted on social media.

 Posting personal information online is a risky thing to do.
 People feel safe amongst their online communities, especially those that have tried their hardest to clamp down their privacy settings so that only people who you accept can see their account.

 However, fake accounts are rife, and truthfully the majority of us do have online friends that we don’t actually know.
 Posting a harmless comment with your phone number or address could see you being a victim of a crime such as fraud and burglary.

 The birth of a baby is always an exciting time, and on-lookers waiting for the news of the little one’s arrival will find themselves hovering social media for that always beautiful announcement post.